 - Submit medical records/immunization forms to Student Health Services.

-- Complete your housing contract and send the deposit by May 1 if you are living on campus.
+- Complete your housing contract in PAWS and send the deposit by May 15 if you are living on campus.

 - Register for ThunderWolf Welcome, which is our required orientation for all first-year freshmen and transfer students.